 Applications are accepted at any time, however, priority for admission and financial aid will be given to those individuals whose application materials are received by Feb.
 15.

 Applicants to the Ph.D. degree program must have earned a master’s degree, preferably in social work or a closely related discipline, from an accredited institution and must demonstrate professional or practice-related experience relevant to their career goals.

-The application form, along with all other additional materials, must be submitted to Graduate Admissions digitally through the online application system or, if you are an international student, through International Admissions.
+The application form, along with all materials, must be submitted to Graduate Admissions digitally through the online application system or, if you are an international student, through International Admissions.